curvegrid/go-ethereum-wiki/Building-Ethereum(Go).md

 `ethereum -js`

-The `-js` option starts the JavaScript REPL, which will let you connect to your mining node with the `addPeer` (add peer) method:
+The `-js` option starts the JavaScript REPL, which will let you connect to your mining node with the `addPeer` method:

  `eth.addPeer("localhost:30303")`

-Please see [go-ethereum repo](https://github.com/ethereum/go-ethereum#command-line-options) for more command line options and developer console commands.
+Please see [JavaScript REPL](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console) for the full API specification.

 ### Installing Ethereal (GUI)